kiedtl/website/src/content/blog/toolbox.md

 - Linux ;)
 	- **Pro**: no forced updates.
 	- **Pro**: no forcibly installed junkware (cOrTaNa, OneDrive, Candy Crush Saga)
-	- Pro: much faster (boot times, IO, whatever metric you have)
+	- **Pro**: much faster (boot times, IO, whatever metric you have)
-	- Con: depending on what distro you are using, steeper learning curve than Windows or Linux.
+	- *Con:* depending on what distro you are using, steeper learning curve than Windows or Linux.

 ### Distros